sne-hub/sne-hub.github.io/README.md

     </header>
     <section>
         <h2>About me</h2>
-        <p>As an aspiring web developer, I enjoys
-            challenging my self to always
-            improve in my professional life.
-I
-            take criticism as a way of guidance and a chance to learn and correct my mistakes.
-Outside the professional world I am an adventurous person who enjoys camping and hiking.
-            I also like watching cartoons and doing yoga.</p>
+        <p>As an aspiring web developer, I enjoy challenging myself to always improve in my professional life.
+I take criticism as a way of guidance and a chance to learn and correct my mistakes.
+Outside the professional world, I am an adventurous person who enjoys camping and hiking.I also like watching cartoons and doing yoga.</p>
     </section>
     <section>
         <h2>Skills</h2>